 Treating Arthritis This Winter With Massage Therapy –

 With the forecast dipping quite low this week in Vancouver, you can’t help but be reminded that winter is on its way.
 While this means hot cocoa by the fire and holidays spent with family, it also means freezing temperatures and the aggravated symptoms of Arthritis that can appear in the cold weather.
-Flare-ups can be more common, and pain can be worsened during cold periods, but a great way to find relief from Arthritis during these cold months is with joint mobilization treatment and deep tissue massage therapy.
+Flare-ups happen more often, and pain tends to get worse during cold periods.
+Yet, you can find relief from Arthritis during these cold months.
+For this, consider joint mobilization treatment and deep tissue massage therapy.

 Benefits of Joint Mobilization & Deep Tissue Massage For Arthritis

 - Joint mobilization treatments use a variety of more passive joint movements, and stretching techniques that can return a full range-of-motion and restore pain-free movement to joints restricted by the stiffness from Arthritis flare-ups brought on more frequently in the winter season.

 - Due to the nature of deep tissue massages they can also be beneficial for those who have Arthritis as massages target specific areas of tightness in the deeper layers of the muscles to relieve the muscle soreness and tension brought on by Arthritis inflammation in the joints.

 Massage therapy treatments have been shown to reduce to release of the stress hormone Cortisol into the body.
 At the same time, massage increases the release of beneficial hormones like Serotonin.
 These “good” hormones alleviate the chronic pain felt in the affected muscles and joints.

 Also, joint mobilizations help to increase space inside a joint capsule.
 This can improve the joint’s range of motion.
 Additionally, it can help reduce the pain associated with inflammation.
 It does this by increasing blood flow to the area.

 Symptoms of Arthritis That Can Benefit From Massage Therapy